Quoteme/quoteme.github.io/_posts/2022-03-01-elliptic_curves_over_the_field_with_four_elements.md

 ![](https://i.imgur.com/p8mcDuu.png)

 This also happens to define an elliptic curve.
-Also note that an irreducible hypersurface need not be a connected space in the sense of topology.
+Also, note that an irreducible hypersurface need not be a connected space in the sense of topology.

 ## The projective space